 - a copy of the corrected second page from your original return that shows the “Tax and Credits” and “Payments” sections.
 You must complete either the line for “excess advance premium tax credit repayment” (line 46, Form 1040, or line 29, Form 1040A) or the line for “net premium tax credit” (line 69, Form 1040, or line 45, Form 1040A).NOTE: If you originally filed a Form 1040EZ tax return, you must transfer the information from your Form 1040EZ to a Form 1040A and include it with your response.
 Form 1040EZ does not have the designated lines needed to carry forward amounts from a Form 8962.

 - Do not file a Form 1040X, Amended U.S. Individual Income Tax Return.
-After we receive the requested information, we’ll use it to process your original tax return.
+After they receive the requested information, they’ll use it to process your original tax return.

-- If you’re entitled to a refund after reconciling your advance payments, we’ll send your refund about 6-8 weeks after we receive all of the necessary information.
+- If you’re entitled to a refund after reconciling your advance payments, the IRS will finish processing and send your refund about 6-8 weeks after they receive all of the necessary information.